Logo

 Do house prices rise with inflation?

 However, inflation can also have the opposite effect.
-If inflation causes a mortgage interest rate increase (like the one we’re currently experiencing), many buyers find it harder to get the loans they want because monthly repayments are more expensive.
+If inflation causes a mortgage interest rate increase, many buyers find it harder to get the loans they want because monthly repayments are more expensive.
 This leads to a decrease in demand for properties and consequently a fall in house prices.

 How much do house prices rise per year?

 Although house prices usually follow an upward trend from one year to the next, they don’t rise by the same percentage each year.
 It’s normal for property prices to fluctuate.
-According to the latest data, house prices have risen by 4.1% over the last year, but house price rise per year can be more than this - the highest year-on-year rise was 14.3% in July 2022.
+According to the latest data, house prices have fallen by -1.2% over the last year, but the house price growth per year is often more than this - the highest year-on-year rise was 14.3% in July 2022.

 In the graph below, you can see the annual rate of house price change in the UK.